FocusPositioning the ideational and spiritual as the only truths

 OriginatedAncient (first formally described by ancient Greeks)

 SynopsisIdealism might perhaps be better dubbed “idea-ism.”
 It refers to a range of perspectives that assert that ideas are the only true reality.
 Most Idealisms accept that there is a material world, but that world is seen to be lesser – subject to change, unstable, uncertain, and corruptible.
-Prominent branches of Idealism include
+Associated constructs and theories include

 - Metaphysical Idealism – interpreted experience is all that is real